ukb-dt/no/index.md

 Finally, the **nucleus** is the integrator, the long-term ledger.
 It houses **DNA (TTP)** — the integral of energy through time.
-Gene expression integrates past perturbations, storing them as new regulatory constants $ C_x $.
+Gene expression integrates past perturbations, storing them as new regulatory constants $C_x$.

 Functionally: